 Bold Living Review

 Established in Brisbane in 2010, Bold Living is a midsized, boutique builder that completes around 200 homes per year.
 They focus on creating customizable, off-the-plan homes for clients in Brisbane and its surrounds.
 Bold has a range of interior design options and a modern appeal.
-This article is a deep dive into all things BOLD Living.
+This article is a deep dive into all things BOLD Living, so without further ado, let’s take a look at what we like and don’t like about Bold Living.

 - ✅Bold has a number of display homes in Southeast Queensland.
 You can take virtual tours of some of these online.